Bank of Italy says country needs cohesion to grow and cut debt

 Visco said Italy could not afford to waste the opportunity provided by the European Union’s pandemic response.

-Political turmoil is hampering Rome’s efforts to draw up plans to spend 200 billion euros in grants and loans from the EU’s recovery fund.
-Member states are due to submit final proposals by April 30.
+Political turmoil is hampering Rome’s efforts to draw up plans to spend 200 billion euros in grants and loans from the EU’s recovery fund, as an April 30 deadline to submit final proposals looms.

-Additional reporting by Giuseppe Fonte; Editing by Ros Russell and David Holmes
+Additional reporting by Giuseppe Fonte; Editing by Ros Russell, David Holmes and Christina Fincher

 Our Standards: The Thomson Reuters Trust Principles.